aigents/pygents/tokenization.md

 - if "generated quoted words" lexicon improves the situation!?
 - use p+ and p- to generate dp+, dp-, ddp+, ddp- and tokeniize based on EITHER of + and - as in case of ddf+, ddf-
   - also try sums (|) and productions (&) across p+ and p- metrics with different N=[1..7] and directions +/-
+- evaluate all metrics based on same corpus and "referenced" sentence
 - tokenize based on true lexicon.txt, count frequencies of non-present words, see what to do next
 - when counting smaller ngrams, denominate them for being part of larger ngrams?
 - Corpora stats review